CAMB-DSbD/attestablelauncher/pri_pub_key_generate_openssl/README.md

 1. Encrypt messages sent to the attestable and

-1. Run the Diffie?Hellman algorithm with the attestable to agree on a secret key.
+1. Run the Diffie-Hellman algorithm with the attestable to agree on a secret key.